Sacramento Experience Internship Program

 Recruiting for the internships starts in the fall, and selections are made in October.
 Students who wish to apply must write an essay explaining how such an internship fits with their goals and what they can contribute to the agencies where they may be assigned.
 About 6 to 10 students are selected each year.

-Dr. George Condon, Adjunct Professor of Political Science and Internships Director for the Jacoby Center, directs the Sacramento Experience program.
+Dr. Dari Sylvester, Associate Professor of Political Science and Interim Director of the Jacoby Center, directs the Sacramento Experience program.
 To Apply CLICK HERE.
-To learn more, contact him as follows:
+To learn more, contact her as follows:

 Jacoby Center for Public Service and Civic Leadership